Elijah Gates: Political career

 Following the war, Gates returned to his farm.
 In 1874, he was elected as Sheriff of Buchanan County, serving in that post until 1877.
 From 1877 to 1881, he served as State Treasurer of Missouri.
-Following his tenure as State Treasurer, he served as United States Marshal for the Western District of Missouri under President Grover Cleveland, and was engaged in the transfer and bus business in St. Joseph, Missouri until his death at 87 years old.
+Following his tenure as State Treasurer, he served as United States Marshal for the Western District of Missouri under President Grover Cleveland, and was engaged in the transfer and bus business in St. Joseph, Missouri until his death at the age of 87 years old.